Compilations, Small Books, and Biography

 Essays on the Quest (Paperback) 1985

-This book is really part of The Notebooks of Paul Brunton; it is a collection of essays (as the title suggests) taken from the unpublished writings of PB and published posthumously.
-There are fourteen titles in all in this book.
+This is a collection of fourteen remarkable essays taken from the unpublished writings of PB and published posthumously in this single volume.
 They are as follows: “The Mystery of Evil,” “The Adventure of Mentalism,” “Karma, The Law of Consequences,” “Is the Soul in the Heart?”
 “The Interior Word,” “Self-reliance or Discipleship?”
 “Is the World an Illusion?”
-“Ascetic Mysticism Reconsidered,” “Insight,” “Self-Reliance or Discipleship?”
-“Cleansing of the Emotions,” “Ethical Qualifications of the Seeker,” “Surrender of the Ego,” “The Probations and Tests of the Aspirant,” and “What Can We Do for Philosophy?”
+“Ascetic Mysticism Reconsidered,” “Insight,” “Cleansing of the Emotions,” “Ethical Qualifications of the Seeker,” “Surrender of the Ego,” “The Probations and Tests of the Aspirant,” and “What Can We Do for Philosophy?”
 In large part, these titles reflect the themes and issues with which PB concerned himself in his retirement years—at least so far as the challenges for the quester are concerned.

-While many of these topics are quite familiar to spiritual seekers, the reader will often find that PB’s viewpoint sheds new light—or rather, provides a new perspective—on this material.
+While many of these topics are quite familiar to spiritual seekers, the reader will find that PB’s viewpoint sheds new light—or rather, provides a new perspective—on this material.
 One often has the experience of reading along, treading the well-worn paths of spiritual disciplinary texts, and then ‘turning a corner’ to discover a new, fresh, rejuvenating (if sometimes a bit uncomfortable) insight into the topic in hand.
-The PBPF recommends that one read straight through this text; while our egos will assure us that there is material we have no further need to consider, and other contents that seem perhaps remote from our present capacity, it is not our ego but our soul, our Overself, that will illumine the passages most relevant to our real growth and transformation.

-Perhaps the most remarkable essays is the last one, “What Can We Do for Philosophy.”
+Perhaps the most remarkable essay is the last one, “What Can We Do for Philosophy.”
 While all of these essays are inspiring, (especially the ones on Insight and the Interior Word), this final essay asks a startling question in its title.
-Here PB makes the point that while spiritual philosophy is a—no, the—essential resource for our times, most of humankind is far from ready to receive it.
-A lot of preparatory and introductory work is needed—work that can and must be part of each quester’s own practice, alongside one’s own studies, meditations, and refinement.
-While Philosophy itself has no need of assistance, those unaware of its presence, much less its benefits do—and one of the best ways to study is to teach.
-After all, this is the path PB himself pursued in the first part of his life, and look at what it did for him!
+Here PB makes the point that while spiritual philosophy is the essential teaching for our times, most of humankind is far from ready to fully embody it.
+A lot of preparatory and introductory work is needed—work that can and must be part of each quester’s own practice, alongside one’s own studies, meditations, and refinement of character.

 Paul Brunton: A Personal View by Kenneth Thurston Hurst 1989